donaldp/imba-vercel-example/README.md

 # Imba Example

-This directory is a brief example of using a Imba app that can be deployed with Vercel and zero configuration.
+This directory is a brief example of using a Imba app that can be deployed with Vercel.

 ## Deploy Your Own